zzyzek/sandbox/gilbert-figs/Notes.md

 1 added to the major axis direction to force it to be even, respectively.
 Call $\alpha_{2q}, \beta_{2q}, \gamma_{2q}$ be
 $\frac{\alpha}{2}, \frac{\beta}{2}, \frac{\gamma}{2}$ with 1 added to
-the major axis direction to roce it to be odd, respectively.
+the major axis direction to force it to be odd, respectively.

 That is, $\alpha_{2e}$ is integer division of 2 and adding one to force it to be even.
 Call the remaining value $\alpha_{2*} = \alpha - \alpha_{2e}$, which could be even or odd depending on what $\alpha$ is.
-$\alpha_{2q}$ is integer divison of 2 and one added to force an odd value.
+$\alpha_{2q}$ is integer division of 2 and one added to force an odd value.

 A more complicated way of saying this is: